Because The Invasion is split across two DVDs, the menu screen leads Sue down the garden path.

 Sue: It’s UNIT!
 And about time, too!
 See!
 I feel safer already!
 All I need now is for the Master to turn up and I’m all set.

-Meanwhile, Vaughan is having a chat with the alien machine that has been hiding in his cupboard.
+Meanwhile, Vaughn is having a chat with the alien machine that has been hiding in his cupboard.

 Sue: Oh great, another shit robot with an impossible to understand voice.
 Why did they have to ruin this story with that?
 I can’t see that invading the foyer, let alone an entire planet.
 What a shame.